yuzi-co/stfc/README.md

 I've noted a few individuals asking for info.
 Rather than repeat it every time someone asks, I collect it here for my own use and others.

-I welcome others to contribute, or corrections.
+I welcome others to contribute, or send corrections.
 I am only human!

 While 100% of the data in these files is collected and entered by me, a small bit of (fleshed out northstar missions) was retyped from HiveMind.